Love Disney movies, Disney TV shows, Star Wars, Pixar, and the Simpsons?

 Meal Planning used to be one of my most-dreaded tasks.
 I would spend literally hours every week trying to cobble together recipes from Pinterest, cookbooks and facebook, write grocery lists, and then forget to do prep steps or misjudge how long a recipe would take from start to finish.
 I would spend precious time at work worrying about what to make for dinner or wondering if I had the groceries in the house for a complete recipe.
 I don’t hate cooking and have a deep desire to feed my family a variety of healthy meals, but I just didn’t know where to start.

-For the past year, I’ve been using a super-affordable, convenient meal-planning service called “Meal Squeeze” to take all the guesswork out of planning healthier meals that my family will enjoy.
+For the past year (*UPDATE: I’ve now been a member over 2 years and still love it!), I’ve been using a super-affordable, convenient meal-planning service called “Meal Squeeze” to take all the guesswork out of planning healthier meals that my family will enjoy.
 It has literally been life-changing and is my #1 “working mom hack” that I recommend to everyone!

 Here’s what you get for a $39/year Basic annual subscription: